sci4punk/whorunswhat/README.md

 # WhoRunsWhat - Find out which tech stacks run at your favorite companies

-This is the third project [Steve Englander](https://www.linkedin.com/in/recsci) worked on at [Ironhack](http://www.ironhack.com) in August, 2019
+This is the third project worked on at [Ironhack](http://www.ironhack.com) in August, 2019

 WhoRunsWhat currently runs on Heroku, and can be found here: http://whorunswhat.herokuapp.com/